madhu135/MACaddress_api/README.md

 usage
 ===============================

-Running the tests

- use the below  wrapper script which abstract application logic as well as image building process,just running the same will give you desired output.
+ Use the below  wrapper script which abstracts application logic as well as image building process,just running the same will give the desired result.

                         `./dockerwrapper.sh`

-   when you run the script it will prompt user to enter the APIKEY
+   The script will prompt the user to enter the API key

                     Enter the APIKEY: XXXXXXXXXXXXXXXXXXXX